 About

 Hi, I'm Tyler Renshaw, PhD.
-Here's a bit about me.

-I hold a PhD (2011) in Counseling, Clinical, and School Psychology from the University of California at Santa Barbara.
-I identify as a school psychologist and school mental health researcher.
+I hold a PhD (2011) in combined Counseling, Clinical, and School Psychology from the University of California at Santa Barbara.
+Professionally, I identify as a school psychologist and school mental health researcher.
 I am a Licensed Psychologist in Utah (#11439779-2501), a Nationally Certified School Psychologist (#41734), and a Licensed School Psychologist in Utah (#574544).

 The big idea driving my work is that schools should be community hubs for mental health services; not just for kids, but also for educators and parents and families.
 I believe schools should offer both prevention and treatment, and should balance reducing suffering with improving wellbeing.
 Most importantly, I believe school-based services are integral to promoting mental health equity.